Therapy for Troubled Teens

-Since the beginning of time, we’ve all heard our share of concerns about “kids these days,” and teens are the likely target of these comments.
-They are an easy target, especially when they have the deck stacked against them: How would you behave if your reward system (focused on experiencing every emotion, intimately and intensely) is fully developed, while your decision-making system (focused on carefully and rationally considering the dangers before leaping forward) is still under construction?
-Add that to an increasing list of demands from their elders who increasingly embarrass them, a one-size-fits-all academic environment, and an entire tech industry that profits off of their fresh crop of vulnerable dopamine receptors, and you can empathize immediately with their plight.
-It is tough to be a teenager in 2025.
-Pat Friman (see the video to the right) says this more eloquently than I can.
+It is hard to be a parent of a teen.
+But it’s hard to be a teen, too.
+Consider this: How would you behave if your brain’s reward system (focused on experiencing every emotion, intimately and intensely) is fully developed, while your decision-making system (focused on carefully and rationally considering the dangers before leaping forward) is still under construction?
+Add that to an increasing list of demands from their family who increasingly embarrasses them, a one-size-fits-all academic environment, and an entire tech industry that profits off of their fresh crop of vulnerable dopamine receptors, and you can see how it’s tough to be one of the “kids these days.”
+Pat Friman (see the video next to this text) says this more eloquently than I can.

 That said, it has probably always been tough to be a teenager, since neural and social development follows a predictable pattern across cultures.
 Struggles for independence can lead to clashes about homework, family time, substance use, peer influence, and other important topics, and leave parents wondering how to balance conflicting and legitimate priorities.